skempisty/sailing-rentals/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Build for Heroku locally
+This is useful to try a Heroku deploy locally so we don't have to push to master in order to try a heroku deploy.

+`heroku local`